• Welcome To Texas Travel Talk – About Us

 See The Cannon At Gonzales Memorial Museum

 By the end of elementary school, any child in Texas public schools has likely studied Texas history.
-Having not grown up in Texas, most of the history, except for a bit about the Alamo, was foreign to me.
-But, my daughter knew the facts – who, what, where, when, and most importantly, why.
 A significant portion of that occurred right here in Gonzales, Texas.

-That historical cannon – well, you won’t find it at the Smithsonian in Washington, D.C., but rather right inside the Gonzales Memorial Museum.
-And you can touch it too (you can’t exactly do that in D.C.)!
+The historical cannon is inside the Gonzales Memorial Museum, not at the Smithsonian in Washington, D.C..
+You can touch it, too (you can’t exactly do that in D.C.)

-The Annual Come And Tak It Celebration was the big reason we visited Gonzales when we did.
-It’s the weekend that the town comes alive, bursting with visitors from all around the state, the country, and the world.
-I had the chance to talk to many of them, including one couple who makes this an annual tradition every year.
+The Annual Come And Take It Celebration commemorates the first shot fired for Texas Independence and is a huge reason visitors travel to Gonzales.
+It’s the weekend the town comes alive, bursting with visitors from around the state, the country, and the world.

-The celebration occurs the first weekend of October, and trust me when I say you’ll want to book your lodging well in advance, as some of the unique locations fill up quickly.
+The celebration occurs the first weekend of October, and you’ll want to book lodging well in advance, as some of the unique places to stay, like Dilworth Inn, fill up quickly.

 The festival is Friday through Sunday, filling the town square with activities like live music, a 5K run/walk, and the famous parade complete with a camel.
 There will also be a mechanical bull, chicken flying contest, petting zoo, carnival rides, car show, and the battle reenactment I mentioned earlier.